gdso/lazy-erlang/README.md

     cd lazy-erlang
     ./bootstrap

-# HOWTO Use the Playbook
+# HOWTO use the Playbook

 1. Edit the guest-host.ini, replace the host on line 3 with your guest hostname: